vanngocphv/Unity_BasicDemo/README.md

 ## 29/06/2023 - 14:21 (GMT +7):
 - Add Inverse Kinematic for Foot by using Animator IK
 - This is still has alot of bug in Foot when go to "Walkable" tag
+## 02/07/2023 - 16:15 (GMT +7):
+- Add Inverse Kinematic for Foot by using Animator IK with advance method
+- Update Readme.md

 # Feature
 - Rotate Camera